Civic Engagement

 Voter turnout rates help to show how people feel about central government.
 This includes the confidence they have in political institutions, the importance they attach to them, and whether they feel their participation in general elections can make a difference.
 In New Zealand, the enrolment of eligible electors is compulsory, but voting is not.

-The figure shows an increase in voter turnout for younger people in greater Christchurch between 2014 and 2017, with the largest increase being in the 18 to 24 year-old age group.
-Younger voters in greater Christchurch (74% turnout; 18 to 24 year-old age group) were relatively more engaged than their peers nationally (69.3% turnout) - New Zealand data not shown [10].
-Voter turnout in greater Christchurch mirrors the national picture of increasing voter engagement with increasing age, at both time points.
+The figure shows an increase in voter turnout for younger people in greater Christchurch between 2014 and 2020, with the largest increase being among those aged 18 to 24 years.
+Younger voters in greater Christchurch (84% turnout for 18 to 24 year-olds in 2020 up from 66% in 2014) had higher voter turnout than their peers nationally (78% turnout in 2020 - New Zealand data not shown in figure above).

 Data Sources